-The National and Provincial Departments of Environmental Affairs are responsible for the implementation of the NEMA and for conducting EIAs on development projects.
+The National and Provincial Departments of Environmental Affairs are responsible for the implementation of the National Environmental Management Act, 1998 (Act No. 107 of 1998) (NEMA) and for conducting Environmental Impact Assessments(EIA) on development projects.
 The DEA must ensure, in consultation with DWS/CMAs, that water quality impacts are sufficiently dealt with in EIAs and through a co-ordinated approach with DWS to compliance monitoring and enforcement;

-The National and Provincial Departments of Agriculture are responsible for the implementation of the CARA and for agricultural Policy; responsible for promoting agricultural practices that reduce water pollution.
-In reviewing the CARA, the Department of Agriculture, Forestry and Fisheries will take into account the need to reduce the water pollution arising from current agricultural practices.
+The National and Provincial Departments of Agriculture are responsible for the implementation of the Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983) (CARA) and for agricultural Policy; responsible for promoting agricultural practices that reduce water pollution.
+In reviewing the CARA, the Department of Agriculture will take into account the need to reduce the water pollution arising from current agricultural practices.
 The Department will, in line with the approach outlined in the draft Policy on Sustainable Agriculture, promote sustainable agricultural practices that, amongst other things, will contribute to the reduction of water pollution arising from agricultural areas.
 The Department will also ensure improved enforcement.

 The Department of Mineral Resources is responsible for approving Environmental Management Plans and for the regulation and control of mining waste.
 In exercising this responsibility, DMR is required to ensure that DWS/CMAs are involved throughout the process of mine authorisation, and that no authorisation for mining is given without a water use authorisation from DWS, which will include stringent water quality management conditions.
 In addition, DWS, DMR and DEA will develop a joint process for mine closure which effectively addresses the potential long-term water quality impacts of the mine.
-Work has already begun in this regard through the Inter-departmental Project Implementation committee on integrating licencing for the mining sector.
+Work has already begun in this regard through the Inter-departmental Project Implementation Committee on integrating licencing for the mining sector.
 To ensure that the authorisation processes associated with mining are aligned, all four acts (NWA, NEMA, CARA and MPRDA) will be amended as required.
 DMR is also responsible for promoting mining practices that reduce pollution.